SolaceSamples/solace-samples-jms/docs/_tutorials/using-jndi.md

 {% if jekyll.environment == 'solaceCloud' %}
 To apply this configuration, simply log in to Solace messaging CLI as an admin user and paste the above script fragments into the CLI.

-To obtain your management credentials in Solace Cloud, scroll down to the Management section on the Connectivity tab
+If connecting using Solace Cloud, obtain your management credentials by scrolling down to the Management section on the Connectivity tab

 ![]({{ site.baseurl }}/images/management-info.png)